NETWAYS/jenkins-training/Beispiel/05_git.md

 * `jenkins-master` has a git server running using `/opt/git`
 * The user 'git' already has training@jenkins-master in its authorized\_keys
 * A repository for our next project already exists
 ~~~SECTION:notes~~~

 Alles Themen die im Git training vorkommen

 ~~~ENDSECTION~~~

+!SLIDE bullets noprint
+# Using The Local Git Server
+* There is one thing we still need to do:

+    @@@ Shell
+	sudo cp -r /home/training/jenkins-ssh/* /var/lib/jenkins/.ssh
+	sudo chown jenkins:jenkins /var/lib/jenkins/.ssh/*

+* Why?
+The Jenkins user didn't exist before the installation but it needs to trust our Git